Using Pillar Pages to Make Old Content More Accessible

 Make Your Old Content New Again

 Pillar pages are a great way to make old content more useful for your visitors.
-Just start by thinking of your overall topics and what content you have to support them.
+Start by considering your overall topics and what content you have to support them.
 Then build out your pillar pages and watch your old (but still useful) content rise in views and get in front of more people.